-It has been cooked up by engineers out of Apple, GoPro and Google who say it is “a computer based oven that thinks like a chef.”
+It has been cooked up by engineers out of Apple, GoPro and Google who say it's “a computer-based oven that thinks like a chef.”
 It uses that camera to figure out what you have put in it, the scale to figure out how much, the probe to monitor the temperature inside the food and the computer to manage it all and talk to your phone.

 They're also working on a companion app full of what they call "smart recipes," which use handy videos and GIFs to show you the difference between "combine" and "mix," or what the hell it means to julienne something.
 The June oven, then, is something like a Cooking 101 class taught by a beautiful robot.

 As for its small size that many are complaining about, I think that’s a feature, not a bug; as co-founder Nikhil Bhogal tells Gizmodo, "This is our bet that urban spaces will get more compact."
-That’s where the young people with the least cooking experience, the smallest apartments and the greatest attachment to our Internet-connected world are.
+That’s where the young people with the least cooking experience, the smallest apartments and the greatest attachment to our internet-connected world are.
 I suspect that the big range with oven is on its way out, and small, moveable and storable appliances will take over; look what TreeHugger founder Graham Hill did in his kitchen with portable induction hobs.
-Perhaps our future kitchens will all have smart small Internet-connected appliances instead of the big clunkers that take up so much space now.
+Perhaps our future kitchens will all have smart, small internet-connected appliances instead of the big clunkers that take up so much space.